clydebarrow/esphome-docs-hugo/content/components/light/lvgl.md

 The `lvgl` light platform creates a light from an LVGL widget and requires {{< docref "/components/lvgl/index" "LVGL" >}} to be configured.

-Supported widget is [`led`](components/lvgl/widgets#lvgl-widget-led).
+Supported widget is [lvgl-widget-led](#lvgl-widget-led).
 A single light supports only a single widget; in other words, it's not possible to have multiple widgets associated with a single ESPHome light component.

 ## Configuration variables:

 - **widget** (**Required**): The ID of a `led` widget configured in LVGL, which will reflect the state of the light.
-- All other options from [light](components/light/_index#config-light).
+- All other options from [light](#config-light).

 Example: